consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 experience today, being able to slice and dice by that high cardinal dimension, which is your user ID and just ask, how is the application behaving for them?

-**Charity Majors:** There's non overlapping or minimally overlapping \[inaudible 00:18:05\] where if you run a lot of infrastructure, absolutely need lots of time series databases.
+**Charity:** There's non overlapping or minimally overlapping [inaudible 00:18:05] where if you run a lot of infrastructure, absolutely need lots of time series databases.
 If you mostly run your own software, this is the stuff that's your bread and butter that you ship every day, you mostly need observability.
 But you still probably want to answer the question, if I just shipped some code, did my memory usage triple or did the CPU usage spike or did my data usage explode?
 Other than those three questions, it's not clear to me that you need much more of that from your infrastructure layer.
 I think honestly, that thinking about instrumentation, the way the serverless kids do is the right paradigm moving forward.
 You don't have access to a lot of the low level infrastructure stuff, but you ask the questions that you need to know in order to keep your users' experiences healthy.
 Maybe a container isn't performing well anymore.
 Just stop sending traffic to it, because that's someone else's problem.
 Your problem is keeping track of your user's experience.

-**David Mytton:** And is this where the concept of appropriate observability comes in?
+**David:** And is this where the concept of appropriate observability comes in?
 What does that mean for granularity and developers having to instrument everything?
 Or is it just certain things?

-**Charity Majors:** I think the right way to instrument for observability is, like I said, by aggregating around the user's experience, which means like the way Honeycomb does it is the request enters a service.
+**Charity:** I think the right way to instrument for observability is, like I said, by aggregating around the user's experience, which means like the way Honeycomb does it is the request enters a service.
 We open a new Honeycomb event.
 We pre-populate it with everything we know about it.
 The variables that we fed in via the request, anything about the AWS environment, anything about the language internals, all that stuff.
 While that request is executing, you as